Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: General Formulations

+Eq.\ \eqref{eq:Liouville_diffform_aug} provides an augmented generalized parametric Liouville equation based on the probability $r$-form $\rho^r$, applicable for fields $\V(\C)$.
+Following the previous procedure, it can be used to define exterior Perron-Frobenius and Koopman operators for the augmented flow system.

-Examining the literature, although multiparameter Lie groups and other generalizations have been examined \citeeg{Bluman_Kumei_1996, Baumann_2000, Oliveri_2010}, neither the full multiparameter transformation equation \eqref{eq:Re_tr1_diffform} nor its associated Liouville equation \eqref{eq:Liouville_diffform} appear to have been reported previously.
-The coordinate augmentation method used for previous analyses of time-dependent flows \cite{Frankel_2013}, based on an augmented Lie derivative, is rather different to the treatment here, although it serves a similar purpose.
-For one-parameter flows $\C=t$, \eqref{eq:Re_tr1_diffform} reduces to the exterior calculus formulation of the temporal Reynolds transport theorem \cite{Frankel_2013}.
-A temporal Liouville equation has also been written for an arbitrary conserved $r$-form in terms of the standard Lie derivative \citeeg{Nash_2015}, but not (we believe) in terms of a probability $r$-form. {Some subtleties in the definition of a probability $r$-form are discussed further in \S \ref{sect:prob_forms}.}
+Examining the literature, although multiparameter Lie groups and other generalizations have been examined \cite[e.g.,][]{Bluman_Kumei_1996, Baumann_2000, Oliveri_2010}, neither the full multiparameter Reynolds transport theorems \eqref{eq:Re_tr_diffform} or \eqref{eq:Re_tr_diffform_aug} nor their associated Liouville equations \eqref{eq:Liouville_diffform} or \eqref{eq:Liouville_diffform_aug} appear to have been reported previously.
+As noted, one-parameter exterior calculus formulations of the Reynolds transport theorem have been reported \cite{Flanders_1973, Frankel_2013}.
+A temporal Liouville equation has also been written for an arbitrary conserved $r$-form in terms of the standard Lie derivative \cite[e.g.,][]{Nash_2015}, but not (we believe) in terms of a probability $r$-form.